mischasan/madns/README.md

 GETTING STARTED
 ---------------

-lines. "hostip.c" is an example of how to integrate MADNS into an external "select" loop.
+"hostip.c" is an example of how to integrate MADNS into an external "select" loop.
 The standalone program "hostip" reads a stream of requests (domain names) and writes a stream of:
     input[tab]ip